Agafia Lykova

-Agafia Karpovna Lykova (Агафья Карповна Лыкова; born 17 April 1944) is a Russian Old Believer, part of the Lykov family, who has lived alone in the taiga for most of her life.
+Agafia Karpovna Lykova (Агафья Карповна Лыкова; born 9 April 1945) is a Russian Old Believer, part of the Lykov family, who has lived alone in the taiga for most of her life.
 As of 2016, she resides in the Western Sayan mountains, in the Republic of Khakassia.
 Lykova became a national phenomenon in the early 1980s when Vasily Peskov published articles about her family and their extreme isolation from the rest of society.
 Lykova is the sole surviving member of the family and has been mostly self-sufficient since 1988, when her father died.

 Early life

-Lykova was born in a hollowed out pine washtub in 1944 to Karp Osipovich Lykov and Akulina Lykova.
+Lykova was born in a hollowed out pine washtub in 1945 to Karp Osipovich Lykov and Akulina Lykova.
 She was their fourth child, and the second to be born in the taiga.

-Lykova lives at 3444 ft on a remote mountainside in the Abakan Range, 150 mi away from the nearest town.
-For the first 35 years of her life, Lykova did not have contact with anyone outside of her immediate family.
+Lykova lives at 3444 ft on a remote mountainside in the Abakan Range, 150 mi from the nearest town.
+For the first 35 years of her life Lykova did not have contact with anyone outside of her immediate family.
 Information about the outside world came from her father's stories and the family's Russian Orthodox Bible.

-In the summer of 1978, a group of four geologists discovered the family by chance, while circling the area in a helicopter.
+In the summer of 1978 a group of four geologists discovered the family by chance while circling the area in a helicopter.
 The scientists reported that Lykova spoke a language "distorted by a lifetime of isolation" that sounded akin to a "slow, blurred cooing".
 This unusual speech led to the misconception that Lykova was mentally disabled.
 Later, after observing her skill in hunting, cooking, sewing, reading and construction, this original misconception was revised.
-Peskov's book reports that Lykova's vocabulary expanded as she made further contact with the larger world, and he reports many of her uses of "unexpected" words in conversation.
+Peskov's book reports that Lykova's vocabulary expanded as she made further contact with the larger world and he reports many of her uses of "unexpected" words in conversation.